 One Cargo Liner, Two Big Dogs, and One Embarrassing Weakness

 Let me back up.

-We found a used 2014 Lincoln Navigator at a local car dealer, and despite an ugly interior, we knew it would work for our growing family, which now included baby Junior.
+We found a used 2014 Lincoln Navigator at a local car dealer, and despite an ugly interior, we knew it would work for our growing family, which now included our mastiff puppy, Junior.

 The Perfect Cargo Liner For Big Dogs

 Unfortunately for me, and you will soon see why the ugly interior included black carpet in the back end where the dogs were going to be riding.
 And not just any carpet.

 The kind of carpet that little, needle size dog hairs are IMPOSSIBLE to remove from.

 My husband scoured the internet for the best cargo liner money could buy.

 A liner that was made for the Lincoln Navigator.
 An expensive cargo liner.

 One so perfectly sized, if you said “like a glove” you would be spot on.